rscotthurst/docker_django/README.md

-# docker_django
+# Docker + Django
-Test repo with first time running Django in docker
+Test repo with first time running Django in docker as proof of concept